IamAbhilashRathod/blog/_posts/2024-03-13-Negativa-Knowledge.md

 ---
 layout: post
-title: Negative Knowledge
+title: Progress via Negative Knowledge
 tags: Finance
 ---

 The knowledge of "what not do"
 An approach of adding value by removing things, instead of adding things

-Put simply, its "improving by subtraction"
+Put simply, it's "improving by subtraction"

 Want to be healthy? before you go all Arnold Schwarzenegger by joining the premium membership of your closest gym, cut out that "Toofani" sugary drinks from your diet